Troubleshooting Guide

 Solution 5 (Notebooks):

 Notebooks are a bit special in regards to GPUs.
-Alot of Notebooks feature 2 GPUs, one Intel and one NVidia, but they don’t function as 2 different GPUs.
-The NVidia cant be used as exclusive GPU and is only used by the Notebook to OFFLOAD decoding jobs.
-If you would now pick the NVidia as Renderer GPU in PLAYDECK, it would not work.
-You can only use the Intel as Renderer and the NVidia as Decoder.
+Alot of Notebooks feature 2 GPUs, one Intel and one NVIDIA, but they don’t function as 2 different GPUs.
+The NVIDIA cant be used as exclusive GPU and is only used by the Notebook to OFFLOAD decoding jobs.
+If you would now pick the NVIDIA as GPU in PLAYDECK, it would not work.
+In this case, you need to select the PRIMARY GPU (the one, which is listed first), which will most likely be the INTEL.

 Example: